 Home of the Georgia Bulldogs, the University of Georgia is a stunning place.
 Resting on 759 acres of land, UGA is adorned by many flat green areas and intricately designed flowerbeds.

 2) Rice University

-Known as a “Southern Ivy,” Rice University sure gives East Coast Ivies a run for their money in terms of the attention they put into their grounds.
+Known as a “Southern Ivy,” and located in Houston, TX, Rice University sure gives East Coast Ivies a run for their money in terms of the attention they put into their grounds.
 Check out the quad pictured above and revel in its perfectly edged lawns and the brilliantly trimmed bushes.
 Without question, Rice is one of the best landscaped colleges in the nation.